Rethinking Efficiency in Neural Combinatorial Optimization: Batched Preference Optimization with Mamba: Method

+\textbf{Training-time Input Preparation.} During SFT and DPO updates, the decoder is paired with routed trajectories from the current batch.
+Given the hidden embeddings $H=\{h_i\}_{i=1}^{N}$, we gather the embedding sequence along the teacher route $\pi=(\pi_1,\ldots,\pi_T)$.
+For TSP, $T=N$.
+For CVRP, $T=N+R$, where $R$ is the number of depot visits in the serialized multi-route solution, and hence $T$ can exceed $N$.
+We prepare the decoder input as:

+where $d_t$ denotes task-specific dynamic features, e.g., remaining capacity and a depot indicator for CVRP.
+We use a learned start token for $t=1$.

-\textbf{Decoding.} We use Mamba layers with S4 setting~(see Sec.~\ref{sec:2.2} and Eq.~\ref{eq:s4-kernal}) to facilitate parallel decoding, hence maximizing the decoding efficiency.
+\textbf{Teacher-forced State Computation.} We use Mamba layers with S4 setting~(see Sec.~\ref{sec:2.2} and Eq.~\ref{eq:s4-kernal}) to compute decoder states in parallel during training.
 We denote the $L=3$ layers' parameters as $M_{dec}^{(1)}$, $M_{dec}^{(2)}$ and $M_{dec}^{(3)}$ and obtain decision output $O:\{o_i\}_{i=1}^{N}$ by:

-The logits in $O$ are masked to prevent revisiting cities and normalized via Softmax to produce the selection probability $p(\pi_t | \pi_{<t}, X)$.